richard-duong/TLSCache/README.md

 <a name="standard-phase"/>

 ## 2) Standard Application Process
 This phase is the standard application process.
 In the standard application process, we are anticipating an object request that does not produce a false positive in the Bloom Filter.
-If the client makes a request to the application, they're expected to encounter one of these four scenarios.<br><br>
+If the client makes a request to the application, they're expected to encounter one of these four scenarios.<br>
 + **Scenario 1: Client requests object on proxy**<br>
 + **Scenario 2: Client requests object on server**<br>
 + **Scenario 3: Client requests nonexistent object**<br>